Electric Car Maintenance

 So you’re considering buying an electric car – chances are you know how cost-efficient it’s going to be to operate since you won’t have to fill it up with gas.
-But did you know that car maintenance is a whole different ball game when it comes to electric cars?
+But did you know that electric car maintenance is a whole different ball game?
 Toyota of Orlando is here to explain how car care for these green vehicles is different than maintaining a gasoline-powered car or even a hybrid.

 Basically, things are a lot simpler under the hood in electric cars.
 You don’t have an engine, first of all – at least not in the sense of a gasoline-powered one.
 There are far fewer mechanical components under the hood in electric cars, which means there’s less to maintain (and which also means you don’t have to spend as much on car care).
 You also don’t really have any fluids to worry about.